-- Granulomas: These are are a type of scar where the body tries to “wall off” foreign material that it is unable to eliminate
+- Granulomas: These are are a type of scar where the body tries to “wall off” foreign material that it is unable to eliminate.

 - Low-grade inflammation: Not all inflammatory events are immediate – some are slower and may not cause the surface signs of redness and swelling for many weeks.
 Referred to as “sub-clinical”, this smouldering, low-grade inflammation wreaks havoc on the skin while not being visible.
-In actual fact, below the surface, is where the inflammation is taking its toll on the matrix proteins and structural cells of the dermis.
+In actual fact, below the surface, inflammation is taking its toll on the matrix proteins and structural cells of the dermis.
 This is what is referred to in the industry as “skinflamm’ageing”, simply because it resembles the skin changes associated with ageing and accelerates the process.
-What is worse, is that it may be temporarily masking signs of ageing on the surface – this is because swelling caused by inflammation can distort the skin and reduce the appearance of lines and wrinkles.
+What is worse, is that it may be temporarily masking signs of ageing on the surface, because swelling caused by inflammation can distort the skin and reduce the appearance of lines and wrinkles.
 Incidentally, this is what happens with many products touted for “pore shrinkage”; they are usually so astringent that they actually distort the skin.

 - Infections: Needling foreign ingredients into the deeper layers of the skin raises the risk of infection considerably, even when adequate precautions of pre-surgical skin cleansing have occurred.
-The answer seems to be due to a phenomenon called “biofilms”.
-Harmful, pathogenic bacteria that can clump together and stick to foreign materials which become covered in a “film” that protects them from being detected by the immune cells or antibiotics that would normally destroy them.
+The answer seems to be due to a phenomenon called “biofilms”: harmful, pathogenic bacteria that can clump together and stick to foreign materials, which become covered in a “film” that protects them from being detected by the immune cells or antibiotics that would normally destroy them.
 Staphylococcus Aureus biofilm is a common offender.
 The take-home lesson from this is that needling foreign material into the skin affords “bad bacteria” on the surface and an opportunity to enter and set up home on the building blocks you have laid down for them.

 - Contact Dermatitis: Irritant contact dermatitis evolves as a consequence of direct toxic effects from physical or chemical agents on the skin, resulting in keratinocyte damage and local inflammation.

-- Scarring Microneedling a patient with keloid scarring has the potential to make things worse.
+- Scarring: Microneedling a patient with keloid scarring has the potential to make things worse.
 However, the scarring we are referring to here is different – whilst it may not be visible to the naked eye, the fibrous tissue will reduce the pliability of the skin.
 Scarring is directly proportionate to the inflammatory cascade of any wound-healing process.
 Thus, where foreign material is implanted, we can expect a chronic, low-grade inflammatory response which would lead to scar-type collagen accumulation over time.

 - Cell Damage and Cancer: Particles that are deposited into the body – particularly metals – initiate oxidative stress; inducing redox-sensitive transcription factors associated with inflammation.
 The skin’s susceptibility to UV radiation is well documented.
 This is a vast topic that we touch upon in this article.